lewistd/ECE434-Embedded-Linux/hw02/ReadMe.md

 		Pressing 'p' will pick up the pen so that the trace is no longer shown.
 Pressing 'p' again will put the pen back down.
 		Modify togglegpio.c: Run with "./togglegpio" to see further instructions. takes the gpio number and takes on and off times separately (in us).
 There is an interrupt handler that detects ctrl+C and closes properly.
+The highest frequency I found with the function was 3.625 khz.
 		Modify gpio-int-test.c: Run with "./gpio-int-test" to see further instructions. set to count only releases, count implemented (but still buggy).